golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/testing-golem-image.md

 ---
 description: How to run a .gvmi image locally for the sake of testing and debugging
 title: Testing a Golem image
+type: tutorial
 ---

-#
+## Introduction

+In this tutorial, we're going to explore `ya-runtime-dbg`, a tool built specifically for debugging user-built images.

 {% alert level="info" %}

 This tutorial assumes that you're already familiar with Docker and the basics of building a Golem application.

 {% /alert %}

-## Introduction

-In this tutorial, we're going to explore `ya-runtime-dbg`, a tool built specifically for debugging user-built images.

 ## Installation